Top 3 Natural Disasters That You Can Avoid

 As for alerting people, I think improvements could be made in terms of our weather forecasts and maybe the roadway infrastructure could be addressed more carefully.

-The last thing you want to see is another Atlanta, Georgia snow traffic jam.
+The last thing you want to see is another Atlanta snow jam.